-The Order of Bards, Ovates & Druids is a worldwide group of over twenty thousand members in fifty countries, dedicated to practising, teaching, and developing Druidry as a valuable and inspiring spirituality.
+The Order of Bards, Ovates & Druids is a worldwide group of over twenty-five thousand members in fifty countries, dedicated to practising, teaching, and developing Druidry as a valuable and inspiring spirituality.

 The Order was founded in Britain over 50 years ago by the historian and poet Ross Nichols, aided by the writer and founder of the Tolkien Society Vera Chapman, and fellow members of the Ancient Druid Order, which developed during the early years of the last century out of the Druid Revival which began about three hundred years ago.

 The Order is organised as a not-for-profit Community Interest Company focused on teaching Druidry, promoting environmental awareness and tree-planting, and on fostering Druid culture, history and related folklore and mythology and the Bardic arts of storytelling, poetry, music, and the performing arts.
 At its heart it is a Mystery School and community, and the term ‘order’ is derived from the tradition of magical orders rather than from the tradition of religious orders.
 Neither the Order nor Druidry is a cult.
 A cult revolves around a personality, a charismatic leader, or a particular deity or saint.
 The Order and Druidry have none of these characteristics.

 The Feminine principle is considered as important as the Masculine principle, as are principles that transcend gender, and all are celebrated and represented in the Order’s teachings and membership.
 The Order is not patriarchal or biased in favour of men – many women are in leadership roles and over half the membership is female.